 Colombian animals provide the soundtrack to experiences in this part of South America, from chirping birds to the roars of howler monkeys.
-Colombia is a country of coast, Amazon, Andes, cloud forests, desert, and Caribbean, and it’s home to a diverse population of wildlife.
+Colombia is a country of coast, Amazon, Andes, cloud forests, desert, and Caribbean, that absolutely teems with wildlife.
 Even in big cities like Medellín and Cartagena, you’re guaranteed to spot animals native to Colombia, and the coastlines are full of interesting reptiles, colourful fish, and beautiful tropical birds.

 The Colombian national bird is the Andean condor, and getting to see one in real life is a bucket-list South American experience.
 Not only is the condor one of the largest flying birds in the world, but it’s also a symbol of power and health.
 The Incas considered it sacred.

-These birds are fierce, majestic, and powerful with a wingspan of about 3 metres (10 feet), making them relatively easy to spot, especially at high altitudes in the Andes.
+These birds are fierce, majestic, and powerful with a wingspan of about 3m (10 ft), making them relatively easy to spot, especially at high altitudes in the Andes.
 Keep an eye on the skies near coffee regions, such as Los Nevados National Park or near Bogotá.

 If you spot a pink dolphin during your travels in Colombia, then just know that you’ve witnessed a rare moment.
 The rosy-coloured pink dolphin can be found only in freshwater rivers in the Amazon rainforests in South America.
 Dolphins are social creatures, so if you spot one, keep quiet because its friends are likely hanging out nearby.
-You have the best chance to see these beautiful creatures deep in the Amazon, such as along the Orinoco River.
+You have the best chance to see these beautiful creatures deep in the Amazon like along the Orinoco River.

 The little coati somehow manages to look both adorable and menacing at the same time.
 Coatis look a little like the garbage-loving raccoons of North America, but the South American version is brown or reddish.
 Their long, striped tails stick upright as they run, and they can usually be spotted in groups.